Skip to Content

 I found out that my one of my grandmother’s siblings was a half-sibling to her

-A few years after that, she lost her dad to the same disease (I wrote a little about that in my post about the Great White Plague, if you want to know more).
-All seven of the kids were split up, going to live with different relatives, orphanages, etc.
+A few years after that, she lost her dad to the same disease, which I wrote about in my post about the Great White Plague, if you want to know more.
+All seven of the kids were split up, going to live with different relatives, orphanages, or striking out on their own as children.

 My grandmother lost touch with her siblings, including her second-to-youngest brother, who I learned died in the 1960s.